Publish a Book in India: A Complete Guide

 – If they’re working on other projects simultaneously, you will not be treated as a priority (you might not be able to meet them as much as they have other clients to attend to as well).

 — Every time you want to change something on your cover because you are not satisfied, you will be charged.

 If you opt for a print book, you’ll need to design to make the back cover and spine of your book which costs extra, obviously.

-Also known as ‘typesetting’ and ‘book design,’ Book Formatting is the process of preparing the text for reading.
+Book formatting is the process of preparing the text for reading.
+It is crucial to format your book properly to ensure an enjoyable reading experience.
+It also includestypesetting and book design.
 Readers will want to read your book only if your work looks good and maintains uniformity.
 Every page of a book is different, so don’t be surprised if it gets more expensive than book cover design.
 Sure you can use templates and do it yourself, but you can also hire freelancers to do it for you.
 According to statistics, 78% of self-published books cost under Rs15,000 to typeset.

 The cost of Book Formatting depends on:

 - Your book’s word count.
 Longer the book, more time it will take.

 - The amount of pictures or anything.
 For example, a novel is easier to typeset than a textbook.

 The cost of eBook Formatting ranges between Rs 3,000 – Rs 5,000 depending on the number of formats and complexity.
 If you choose to publish an ebook, you need to format your ebook to the seller’s guidelines like Amazon KDP, IngramSpark, Smashwords, Kobo, iBooks, and Google Play Books.
 If you don’t meet their requirements, you will not be able to sell your ebook on the platform.

 Everyone wants to be the next bestseller.
 For that to happen, it starts with marketing.
 More than money, the amount of effort put counts in marketing.